 Field trips offer students many educational opportunities and can be used by faculty to enhance courses.
 It is necessary to have advance clearance before scheduling and taking a class on a field trip.
 A letter giving pertinent information about the Kennesaw State sponsored field trip must be sent to the department chair and dean for insurance purposes.
 The purpose and an accurate listing of names of all who participated in the field trip must be submitted to the student success office.
-It is important that each student understand that it is the student's responsibility to inform and clear a missed class with the student's other instructors.
-The Office of the Registrar will not inform instructors of students who missed classes due to field trips.
+It is important that students understand that it is their responsibility to inform and clear a missed class with their instructors.
+The registrar will not inform instructors of students who missed classes due to field trips.